ccp4/EDdocs/docs/projects/multislice_simulation.md

 - The sample is divided in a series of slices orthogonal to the electrons propagation direction.
 - Schrodinger's equation is solved by propagating the output wave function from one slice to the other using the **parabolic approximation(Fresnel diffraction)**.
 - The potential plays a similar role in Schrodinger's equation as the atomic susceptibility of a medium in response to an incident electromagnetic wave in Maxwell's equation.
+- Since typically $L/\lambda \approx 10^6$ with $L^3$ the crystal volume, it is impractical to attempt solving the wave equation with a standard beam propagation method(BPM) and even less with a eigen value solver.

 ## Method